italiangrid/pkg.storm/README.md

-# pkg.storm
+# StoRM packaging code

-StoRM packaging code
+This repo holds the packaging code for StoRM components, based on https://github.com/italiangrid/pkg.base.